 As more and more business operations become dependent on computers and IT systems, demand for expertise in Support and Operations is expected to continue growing rapidly.
 After all, these professionals are essential for maintaining the quality of IT services and business processes throughout an organization!
 According to the Bureau of Labor Statistics, computer support jobs are thus projected to grow by 10% between 2018 and 2028 - faster than the average of all other occupations.

 Support and Operations jobs may either work directly with internal and external users or in management and organizational roles.
-User-facing jobs include IT support specialist, service desk technician, and IT help desk support.
+User-facing jobs include IT support specialist, computer technician, service desk technician, and IT help desk support.
 Typical managerial roles in this field include service desk manager, IT operations manager, and, in the C-suite, the chief information officer (CIO).

 Yes!
 Online courses are a great way to develop Support and Operations skills on a more flexible schedule and at a lower cost than on-campus degree or other in-person training programs.
 In addition to video lectures, written work, and quizzes to build technical support expertise, many online courses include the opportunity to develop "soft skills" like critical thinking and communications through video-enabled virtual office hours and collaboration with classmates.